brostrend/linux.brostrend.com/index.md

 updates.
 For non-Debian distributions please re-run our installer whenever you need to update to our latest drivers.

-In case you need any assistance in using the BrosTrend WiFi adapters, please do not hesitate to contact us by sending an email at [support@brostrend.com](mailto:support@brostrend.com).
+In case you need any assistance in using the BrosTrend Wi-Fi adapters, please do not hesitate to contact us by sending an email at [support@brostrend.com](mailto:support@brostrend.com).